pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

           able to store results from fetch in a fetchResults array able to store the 12 random users in a "employee" array reloading page fetch 12 completely different random persons

-      ready for PHASE 2: required features and functionality

 # PHASE 2: Required Features and Functionality